jdmclark/jkgfxmod/README.md

 Copy the material pack directory to the `jkgm/materials` directory in your Jedi Knight directory.

-**Note:** If you properly install an optional material pack and the textures are not showing up, try setting the brightness slider all the way to min.
-The brightness slider can be found in Setup → Display → Brightness.

 ## Creating material packs (optional)

 Material packs must be compiled using the `compile` utility.